Overview of high-density QCD studies with the CMS experiment at the LHC: Summary

-The CMS Collaboration has also performed systematic studies (Section~\ref{sec:hardQGP}) of the mass dependence of quark energy loss by comparing the \RAA and $v_2$ results for fully reconstructed light- and heavy-flavor (charm and beauty) hadrons over an unprecedentedly large \pt range.
+The CMS Collaboration has also performed systematic studies of the mass dependence of quark energy loss by comparing the \RAA and $v_2$ results for fully reconstructed light- and heavy-flavor (charm and beauty) hadrons over an unprecedentedly large \pt range: the production yields of both light and heavy (high-\pt) quarks are seemingly suppressed in the QGP, the dependence on the quark mass decreasing as \pt increases, as expected in the context of radiative energy loss.
 These studies led to unique measurements of \PB~mesons in heavy ion collisions.
 The hadronization of heavy-flavor particles has also been examined in detail using various ratios of their yields, including, for the first time, details of the internal structure of exotic hadrons in the presence of the QGP.
-With five quarkonium states at hand (\PJGy, \PGyP{2S}, and $\PGUP{n\mathrm{S}}$, \mbox{$n=1$--$3$}), measurements of the modification of their production in \pPb and \PbPb collisions provide detailed data to improve models aiming to describe the interaction of heavy-quark bound states in strongly interacting matter.

-The study of the collectivity of charged hadrons in high-multiplicity \pp and \pPb collisions (Section~\ref{sec:SmallSystems}) has provided the first observations of long-range correlations similar to those seen in HI collisions.
-The CMS Collaboration has offered further evidence of collectivity through multiparticle correlation and heavy-flavor meson analyses.
-The study of multiparticle correlations has been extended to smaller collision systems using ultraperipheral collisions~(UPCs), where the separation of the ions in the transverse plane strongly reduces the role of interactions mediated by quarks and gluons.
-One of the motivations for the small collision system studies was to search for evidence of jet quenching in these systems, to compare to the results obtained in collisions involving two heavy ions.
-Jet quenching effects have not been observed in \pPb collisions at high \pt.
+The suppression patterns of the five S-wave quarkonia (\PJGy, \PGyP{2S}, and $\PGUP{n\mathrm{S}}$, \mbox{$n=1$--$3$}), never previously measured in a single experiment, strongly indicate that the nuclear suppression effects follow a sequential hierarchy reflecting the binding energy of the quarkonium state, as expected if the bound state is broken apart by the QGP medium.

-In addition to nuclear hadronic interactions, electromagnetic interactions can also be studied in UPCs (Section~\ref{sec:QEDBSM}) since heavy ions with energies of several~\TeV per nucleon can interact through very intense electromagnetic fields.
+In addition to nuclear hadronic interactions, electromagnetic interactions can also be studied in ultraperipheral collisions (Section~\ref{sec:QEDBSM}) since heavy ions with energies of several~\TeV per nucleon can interact through very intense electromagnetic fields.
 The Lorentz factor of the Pb beam at the LHC determines the maximum quasireal photon energy of approximately 80\GeV, leading to photon-photon collisions of center-of-mass energies up to 160\GeV, \ie, similar to those reached at LEP 2 but with $Z^4$ enhanced production cross sections.
-A broad range of precision SM and BSM processes has been studied in these photon-induced interactions, including exclusive high-mass dilepton ($\mleplep\gtrsim5\GeV$) production as well as the rare processes of light-by-light~(\LbL) scattering and \PGt lepton production.
+A broad range of precision SM and BSM processes has been studied in these photon-induced interactions, including exclusive high-mass dilepton ($\mleplep\gtrsim5\GeV$) production as well as the rare processes of light-by-light scattering and \PGt lepton production.